wp-plugins/gregs-threaded-comment-numbering/readme.txt

 **1.0.1, 28 January 2009**

-* Fixed plugin folder references to accommodate WordPress Plugins Repository enforced folder naming conventions
+* Fixed directory references to accommodate the WordPress Plugins Repository's automatic choice of name for the download archive

 **1.0, 27 January 2009**